Screen Time Reality Check — For Kids And Parents

 Advice from the AAP and others in the education world emphasizes parent participation in the digital lives of children — to help kids tap into what's fun and creative, and not just use a device as a quick babysitter.
 Putting that advice into practice is not always so easy though.
 And as kids get older, the challenges get more complex.
 The NPR Ed team heard a lot about that when we gathered a group of parents at an NPR Generation Listen event this year in New York City.

-"If I can just like get them out the door with their pants on, [it] feels like we've won the morning," said participant Justin Krasner about his two kids — aged 3 and 7.
+"If I can just like get them out the door with their pants on, [it] feels like we've won the morning," said participant Justin Ruben about his two kids — aged 3 and 7.
 "I feel overwhelmed at the prospect of trying to curate my kid's digital experience."

 Lenhart, who studies how families use technology, can relate.
 She has four daughters and says even she has a hard time following the recommendations: "We get all these great ideas from literature, but then putting it into practice is nearly impossible or is really, really difficult, given the modern lives that we lead — whether it's that your kids won't touch a carrot from 20 feet away or that you really just need 25 minutes and so you put your kids in front a screen so you can get that time."